 If so, I am able to administer an evaluation for many states.
 Call to see if I can help you.

-Have you noticed you are drinking more than you used to because of the stress, the financial impact and emotional strain of the current and recent events in our nation and the world?
+Have you noticed you are drinking or using more than you used to because of the stress, the financial impact and emotional strain of the current and recent events in our nation and the world?
 Has drinking/drug use become a problem right now but wasn't previously?
 This does not mean your are addicted.
 I am here to help you get back on track.
 You don't have to commit to long term counseling.
 I offer counseling that fits your individual needs.

 I am available for individual counseling sessions to support you and give you tools for coping in a healthy way during this difficult time in our society.

-I am a trained interventionist with over 20 years of experience.
+I am a trained drug and alcohol interventionist with over 25 years of experience.

 I believe in a loving and caring approach to intervention.
 An intervention begins with a group of individuals concerned enough to come together and ask the drug/alcohol user to get immediate help.

 I help the group decide if a drug or alcohol intervention is the best next step.
 If not, I will offer alternative options and suggestions on how to best help.
 If an intervention is decided upon, I guide the group in the intervention process.
 This includes writing a letter that begins with loving statements about the qualities they appreciate as well as examples of they have witnessed substance use negatively affecting the user's life.
 I also give recommendations for treatment.
 Interventions tend to be very emotionally charge for all the members involved and can get out of hand very easily.
 That is why having an interventionist facilitating is so important.
 I will help keep everyone focused on the purpose of the meeting.

 The "surprise approach" is often necessary because of the denial that accompanies addiction.
 This can be a lifesaving effort that requires swift action.
 I will help you determine if this approach best suits your situation.